 Juke is super simple to use.
 You don’t even have to download an app!

 A: Juke is quite flexible in terms of the speakers we support.
 However, one company we have found great success with is MSE Audio.
 If you would like specific speaker recommendations based on your setup please send us an email at firstname.lastname@example.org

-Juke is capable of powering speakers with impedances between 2 and 8 Ohms, with 4 to 8 Ohms being typical.
+Juke is capable of powering speakers with impedance between 2 and 8 Ohms, with 4 to 8 Ohms being typical.
 Most ceiling/wall/landscape speakers will work well.
-Juke can take any speaker wires between 12 and 22 guage.
+Juke can take any speaker wires between 12 and 22 gauge.